gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 The `->` arrow means we enter the function, and `<-` means we exit it.
 We see a nice call tree.
 Also I notice something weird: we are calling `sort.Sort` way too much.
 It should be once, but we call it much more than that.

-That's the canary in the coal mine.
+That's the canary in the coal mine and it matches what we see on the CPU profile from the beginning.

-## It's always ~DNS~ superlinear algorithmic complexity
+## It's always DNS - wait no, it's always: superlinear algorithmic complexity

 Time to inspect the code in `findMigrations`, finally.
 Pretty quickly I stumble upon code like this (I simplified a bit - you can find the original code in the PR):